 Do you ever Dance?
 In clubs, on stage, In your room, do you ever let your body get lost in the music?

-A long time ago, in a far away land all I did, all day long, was Dancing.
-I couldn’t get enough of it, Dance was my oxygen, my Life, my Love.
+A long time ago all I thought about and all I did all day long, was Dancing.
+I couldn’t get enough of it.
+Dance was my oxygen, my Life, my Love.

-I miss it so much.
 I miss being a dancer.
-I miss walking around the studio barefoot on the cold wooden floor; I miss wearing baggy broken slouchy clothes; I miss the feeling of complete exhaustion I’d feel the minute I touched bed after full days spent in the studio, perfecting my solo, working on that triple turn that never came out the way I wanted it to.
+I miss walking around the studio barefoot on the cold wooden floor; I miss wearing baggy broken slouchy clothes; I miss the feeling of complete exhaustion I’d feel the minute I touched bed after full days spent in the studio, perfecting my solo, working on that triple turn that never came out the way I wanted it.
 I miss telling stories with my body.
 I will never forget the terror I felt the first time I had to improv on stage.
 Ahh the stage!
 I really miss it!
 Standing there looking at the audience completely out of breath, blinded by the lights, hearing people clapping and cheering.
 I can still hear that sound in my head sometimes!

 Let me tell you a story about a little girl and her first love…

 I met Dance for the first time when I was 3 years old.
 I was sitting on the floor in the living room of my childhood home in Italy, playing with a giant stuffed animal I was currently obsessed with.
 My mom—who was watching a tape of the ballet “Romeo & Juliet” featuring Carla Fracci and Rudolf Nureyev—told me “look!isn’t that beautiful?!”, i turned around and everything changed forever!
 I stared in awe at those two bodies moving across space like they were gods, I was hooked.